steverafferty/leadconduit-integrations/index.md

 - LeadConduit integration docs: [http://docs.leadconduit.com/](http://docs.leadconduit.com/)
 - npm's semantic version calculator: [http://semver.npmjs.com/](http://semver.npmjs.com/)

-### Guard against null with '`?.`'

-Use CoffeeScript's existential operator to soak up nulls.
-As [the docs say](http://coffeescript.org/#existential-operator): "The accessor variant of the existential operator `?.` can be used to soak up null references in a chain of properties.
-Use it instead of the dot accessor `.` in cases where the base value may be null or undefined."

 ### Send the right types in tests

 If you create a `vars` object in your tests, the values will be JSON strings, integers, etc., and not the "rich" LeadConduit types that the integration may get from the handler.
 Use the type-parsing utility found in the `leadconduit-integration` module to automatically create those rich types as needed, as defined by the integration's request variables array.